ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 You can copy a snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 This feature can be used in disaster recovery scenarios when you need to start your virtual server instance and data volumes in a different region.
 Or you can use the remote copy to create storage volumes in a new region to expand your VPC.
 For more information, see [Cross-regional snapshot copies](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots_vpc_crossregion_copy).

-Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes during the beta phase.
+Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes in the current release.
 {: beta}

 ## What is the retention policy for cross-regional copies?